Hone your writing skills

 Required Courses Meet the Faculty

-More than 70% of employers are looking for strong writing skills in their new hires.
+Strong writing skills are in high demand, with over 70% of employers seeking proficient communicators.
 A degree in professional writing will prepare you for a variety of careers such as editing, journalism, government, law, marketing, public relations, sales and writing.

 Chart your path